Last Updated: February 2026

 The NASC Seal is Non-Negotiable

 The single most important indicator of quality is the National Animal Supplement Council (NASC) Quality Seal.
 This yellow seal isn't just a sticker; it proves the manufacturer has passed rigorous third-party audits, adheres to strict labeling standards, and maintains an adverse event reporting system (NASC, 2024).
-If a product lacks this seal, you have no guarantee that the ingredients listed are actually in the bottle, or that they are free from contaminants.
+If a product lacks this seal, you have no guarantee that the ingredients listed are actually in the pouch, or that they are free from contaminants.

 Decoding "Vet" Claims